An Attention-Enhanced {\Phi}-OTDR Event Recognition Framework for Edge-Based Distributed Acoustic Sensing: Experimental Results and Analysis

 \subsection{Evaluation Metrics}

-To verify the superiority of our proposed model, we employed a set of standard indicators to evaluate its classification performance.
-The evaluation is primarily based on the Confusion Matrix, which provides a detailed breakdown of the classification results.
-From the confusion matrix, we derive the counts for True Positives (TP), True Negatives (TN), False Positives (FP), and False Negatives (FN).
+To evaluate our model's classification performance, we use standard metrics derived from the Confusion Matrix, which provides counts for True Positives (TP), True Negatives (TN), False Positives (FP), and False Negatives (FN).

-Based on these fundamental counts, we calculate four key quantitative metrics.
-The overall performance is measured by \textbf{Accuracy}, which reflects the proportion of all correct predictions.
-Its definition is as follows:
+Based on these counts, we calculate four key metrics.
+The overall performance is measured by \textbf{Accuracy}, which reflects the proportion of all correct predictions:

-To further analyze the model's performance on specific event types, we utilize \textbf{Precision} and \textbf{Recall}.
-Precision measures the exactness of the classification, representing the ratio of correctly predicted positive samples to the total number of samples predicted as positive.
-It is calculated as:
+To analyze performance on specific event types, we utilize \textbf{Precision} and \textbf{Recall}.
+Precision measures the exactness of the classification, representing the ratio of correctly predicted positive samples to all predicted positive samples:

-Recall, or sensitivity, measures the completeness of the classification by quantifying the ratio of correctly predicted positive samples to all samples that are actually positive.
-It is given by:
+Recall measures the completeness of the classification, representing the ratio of correctly predicted positive samples to all actual positive samples:

-The \textbf{F1-Score}, the harmonic mean of Precision and Recall, is used as a balanced metric, especially for imbalanced datasets.
-It is defined as:
+The \textbf{F1-Score}, the harmonic mean of Precision and Recall, serves as a balanced metric for performance:

-In our multi-class evaluation, we report the overall accuracy as a top-level metric.
-To provide a more granular analysis, we also present the per-class Precision, Recall, and F1-score for each event type.
+In our multi-class evaluation, we report the overall accuracy as a top-level metric and present per-class Precision, Recall, and F1-score for a more granular analysis.